Book Cover Art & Design Services

 Let me help you make that critical first impression.

-Whether you are planning a digital only release or digital and print, you need to ensure you are packaging your book with a cover that represents you and your story.
-Each story is different and that’s why we take great care in custom creating each cover design.
+A book cover is more than an image with text.
+Whether you are planning an eBook only release or digital + print, you need to package your book with a cover that will stand out from the crowd while representing you and your story.
+That’s why I take great care in custom creating each cover design.

-We utilize premium, royalty-free licensed stock images (primarily iStock) or we can use a photographer-licensed image you provide.
+I can manipulate an image or digitally paint elements if needed.
+I utilize premium, royalty-free licensed stock images (primarily sourced from iStock) for each creation or I can use a photographer-licensed image you provide.

 Frequently Asked Questions